xmengkinaxis/CPP/System Design Interview Checklist.md

 strategy: cache and permanent story like disk or database, write only one or both; depend on the data and data access patterns (how data is written and read)
 metrics: read-intensive vs write-intensive (write-write, write-reread); latency and throughput; consistency and data loss;

 Cache aside: general purpose, work best for read-heavy workloads; usually write-around, use write-through or Time To Live(TTL) to invalidate cache in order to avoid the stale data; The application is responsible for reading and writing from the storage.
 The cache does not interact with storage directly.
 Application load the entry from database, add it to cache and then return it to user.
 Lazy loading.
 Only requested data is cached.
 Read-through
-Write-through: data is written into both cache and database simultaneously.
+Write-through (both): data is written into both cache and database simultaneously.
 The application uses the cache as the main data store, reading and writing data to it, while the cache is responsible for reading and writing to the database synchronously. pros: fast retrieval, consistency between cache and storage, minimizes the risk of data loss; cons: higher latency for write operation; data written might never be read.
-Write-around: data is written into the permanent storage only (bypassing the cache). pros: cache is not flooded with written operation which is not subsequently be re-read. con: higher latency for the recently written data, for cache-miss, so higher latency;
+Write-around (storage only): data is written into the permanent storage only (bypassing the cache). pros: cache is not flooded with written operation which is not subsequently be re-read. con: higher latency for the recently written data, for cache-miss, so higher latency;
-Write-back (write-behind): the data is written to cache alone; asynchronously write entry to the data store. pros: low-latency and high-throughput for write-intensive applications. con: risk of data loss; more complex to implement, for its asynchronously writing.
+Write-back (write-behind)(cache only): the data is written to cache alone; asynchronously write entry to the data store. pros: low-latency and high-throughput for write-intensive applications. con: risk of data loss; more complex to implement, for its asynchronously writing.

 ## Scalability result ==> low-latency and fault-tolerant by replicate (deal with lower performance)
-Scalability methods—With the architecture, there are many techniques and methods which can be used in order to customize and improve the design of a system.
+Scalability methods—With the architecture, there are many techniques and methods which can be used in order to customize and improve the design of a system.<br>
-Some of the most widely used are: redundancy, partitioning, caching, indexing, load balancing, and queues.
+Some of the most widely used are: redundancy, partitioning, caching, indexing, load balancing, and queues.<br>

 ## Shard result==> high performance by destructing the load and high available, and latency-free